paichunlin/Stanford_C336/README.md

-I am open sourcing the lecture notes and my study notes on Stanford CS336 "Language Modeling from Scratch".
+I am open sourcing the lecture notes and my study notes for Stanford CS336 "Language Modeling from Scratch".